-2.10.6 Deprecation of numba.core.base.BaseContext.add_user_function()
+2.10.5 Deprecation and removal of numba.core.base.BaseContext. add_user_function()

-add_user_function() offers the same functionality as insert_user_function(), only with a check that the function has already been inserted at least once.
-It is now deprecated as it is no longer used internally and it is expected that it is not used externally.
+add_user_function() offered the same functionality as insert_user_function(), only with a check that the function has already been inserted at least once.
+It is now removed as it was no longer used internally and it was expected that it was not used externally.